I prefer not to meet with a couple together in the same session. You may

 is disrupting the marriage and how you can change it.

 I am unpretentious and talk straight.
-I am more interested in the consequences
+I am not interested in

-moral correctness, and for this reason, I am viewed as
+taking a person's moral inventory, and for this reason, I am viewed as

 remarkably nonjudgmental.